 Storm panels are a simple, low-cost way to protect your small home from the elements.
 These storm protection devices can be installed in your attic or your house’s exterior, depending on where you live and how much money you can spend.

 Storm panels come in two main varieties: rigid and flexible.
 Both types have their benefits and drawbacks, but they serve a similar purpose: keeping rainwater out of your living space during heavy storms.
-As with any other type of roofing material (i.e., tile), if it’s not properly installed or maintained over time, it will deteriorate faster than expected.
+As with any other type of roofing material (i.e., tile), if it’s not installed correctly or maintained over time, it will deteriorate faster than expected.
 This could lead to mold problems.

 Impact windows are different from frameless or double-pane glass.
 They have an impact-absorbing core (the same kind used in Teflon) with a shatterproof outer shell made of polycarbonate or acrylic glass.
 This design allows maximum protection against flying debris during storms and easy cleaning when needed!